Part III of the ESOP Series addresses the common questions that employees have on ESOPs.

 - The employee meets the conditions of vesting

 Exercising ESOPs is a right of the employees and not an obligation.
 The employees may decide not to exercise the ESOPs even after they have signed the ESOP agreement.

 To address this, communication is very important.
-The employees are generally informed about the ensuing cash outflow right at the time of initiation of the plan and executing the documents.
-Some employers accumulate an ESOP pool where a portion of the employee’s monthly remuneration is deposited.
+The employees are generally informed about the ensuing cash outflow right at the time of executing the documents.
+Some employers accumulate funds where a portion of the employee’s monthly remuneration is deposited.
 The accumulated funds are used to exercise the ESOPs.
 Alternatively, employers tie-up with lenders to provide funding at a concessional rate.

-4. Enonative is an unlisted private company.
-It may or may not list in the next 4-5 years.
-Then, how can I sell the shares acquired under the ESOP plan?
+4. If the company is unlisted and it may or may not list in the next 4-5 years, how can the acquired shares be sold?

-Listing is not the only method of providing an exit to the employees.
+Listing is not the only method of providing an exit to employees.
 ESOP buyback is also very popular.
-In this case, the employees are rewarded in the form of cash equivalent of the market value of the vested ESOPs instead of allotment of shares.
+In this case, employees are rewarded cash, equivalent to the market value of the vested ESOPs instead of allotment of shares.
 In case the ESOP plan is managed by a trust, an employee can sell the shares to the trust.

-5. What happens to vested / unvested ESOPs if a new investor acquires substantial stake in Econative?
-Or say, Econative decides to go for merger / demerger?
+5. What happens to vested / unvested ESOPs if a new investor acquires substantial stake in the company or the company decides to go for merger / demerger?